-In the second chapter of our ‘Learn Linux’ series, today we learn about the Linux Directory structure.
-Every operating systems have certain hierarchy of directory for organizing the files as a way to help users keep track of where something can be found.
+In the second chapter of our ‘Learn Linux’ series, today, we learn about the Linux Directory Structure.
+Every operating system has a certain hierarchy of directories for organizing the files to help users track where something can be found.

 Take a look at the File Manager shown below.
 Each folder serves a defined purpose, most importantly the Security.
 Linux is typically safer than Microsoft Windows just because of the way Linux works within these system directories.
-Let’s take a look at each one of these directories.
+So let’s take a look at each one of these directories.

 1. Root /

-Root directory is the beginning point for the file system hierarchy.
+The root directory is the beginning point for the file system hierarchy.
 Every single file and directory starts from the root directory.
 As the name suggests, only the root user has write privilege under this directory.
-But it’s important to note that “/” is not related to “/root” in anyway.
-All the below listed directories reside in the Root Directory.
+But it’s important to note that “/” is not related to “/root” in any way.
+All the below-listed directories reside in the Root Directory.

 2. User Binaries /bin

 The “bin” directory is home to all the executable programs.
-In Linux, the executables are termed as “Binaries”.
+In Linux, the executables are termed “Binaries.”
 All commands used by the users of the computer are located here.

 3. System Binaries s/bin

 s/bin directory also contains binary commands just like /bin directory.
-The only difference is the Linux commands located under this directory are used by system administrator.
-Obviously system admin uses it for system maintenance purpose.
+The only difference is the Linux commands located under this directory are used by the system administrator.
+Obviously, the system admin uses it for system maintenance purposes.

 4. Boot Loader /boot

-As the name of the folder indicates, /boot folder contains boot loader related files including the important kernel, initrd, vmlinux, grub files, etc..
+As the folder’s name indicates, /boot folder contains boot loader-related files, including the important kernel, initrd, vmlinux, grub files, etc.

 5. System configuration files /etc

-This is the the place where all the configuration files required by all programs are stored.
-Each program will have a config file that is used to control the operation of a program including start or stop of the program.
+This is the place where all the configuration files required by all programs are stored.
+Each program will have a config file used to control the operation of a program, including the start or stop of the program.
 It is not an executable binary.

 6. Home /home

-Home directory has all users personal files.
-Inside it, each user account of the system will have a individual directory for instance “kiran” in my system.
+The home directory has all users’ personal files.
+Inside it, each user account of the system will have an individual directory, for instance, “kiran” in my system.

 7. System Libraries /lib /lib64

-This folder contains library files that are needed to boot the system and run the commands in the the binaries located under /bin and /sbin directories.
+This folder contains library files needed to boot the system and run the commands in the binaries located under /bin and /sbin directories.